iamwilhelm/prolly/README.markdown

 ```

 Now that we have samples to estimate our probabilities, we're good to go on how to express them.

+>Note that you need you'll need to `include Prolly` into whatever namespace you're using it in, in order to call `Ps.add`.
+Otherwise, you'll need
+to type: `Prolly::Ps.add`, if `Ps` is already taken in your namespace.

 ### Expressing Stochastics through Probability Space